The Xometry app works best with JavaScript enabled!

 Edited Mortarboard

-3. Import Into Inkscape and Trace Bitmap
+Step 3: Import into Inkscape and Trace Bitmap

 Inkscape Canvas